alexheinzmann/executioner/README.md

 Install executioner by cloning this repository into a folder.
 Go into it and type "python app.py".
 This will start the web server at port 9000.
 Open the ui in browser at: "http://localhost:9000".

-Remember to configure ansil inventory and needed ssh keay before using running this server.
+Remember to configure ansil inventory and needed ssh key before using running this server.